 Choosing the Most Effective Inpatient Treatment

 One of the most significant factors in effective treatment is that your treatment plan needs to be tailored to your individual needs to maximize results.
 Everyone is different and the full scope of your differences affect your relationship to substance abuse, mental health, and treatment differently.
 If you have a depressive disorder, you will have different needs than someone who doesn’t.
 If you have been through rehab several times already, you will respond to different treatment plans than someone who is there for the first time.
-You personal history, family relationships, experience with drugs and alcohol, and other factors should be taken into account to create a treatment plan that is molded to you.
+Your personal history, family relationships, experience with drugs and alcohol, and other factors should be taken into account to create a treatment plan that is molded to you.

-In inpatient treatment, you will have access to 24 hours of care and intensive treatment programing.
+In inpatient treatment, you will have access to 24 hours of care and intensive treatment programming.
 In this high level of care, you have all the more reason to be in a program that meets you where you are and helps you based on your individual needs.
 One-size-fits-all programs often miss the underlying factors that cause alcoholism.
 For instance, if someone is struggling to deal with the trauma of a car accident they experienced in their past, they may be drinking to cope with post-traumatic stress disorder (PTSD).
 If the alcoholism is treated but the trauma is ignored, the person is likely to relapse as a response to triggers from their unresolved PTSD.

 Instead, getting to the root of the problem allows you to resolve issues that might be underlying causes for alcoholism.
 This allows you to address things that may otherwise contribute to a relapse.